TCCON/ggg-rs/book/src/postproc/write_public_netcdf/xgas_discovery.md

 Discovery rules can specify the fields `xgas_attr_overrides`, `xgas_error_attr_overrides`, `prior_profile_attr_overrides`,
 `prior_xgas_attr_overrides`, and `ak_attr_overrides` to set attributes on their respective variables.
-These should be used for attributes that will be the same for _all_ of the variables of that type created by this rule.
+These should be used for attributes that will be the same for _all_ the variables of that type created by this rule.
 For example, to add a cautionary note about experimental data to our previous mid-IR discovery rule:

 ```toml